niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 Because each column represents a word in the lexical corpus, there are many columns that have only zeros (lexical entries that do not occur in [epsd2/literary][]).
 In terms of the Venn diagrams discussed above, the zeros in our DTM represent the blue area to the right, the ones represent the middle area (overlap between lexical and literary vocabulary); the yellow area (words in [epsd2/literary][] that do not appear in the Old Babylonian lexical corpus) is not represented in this DTM.
 ![venn diagram 3](viz/venn_3.png)

 The main difference between the Venn diagram and the DTM is that the DTM shows in which compositions the shared words are attested.
 By computing the sum of a row we get an integer that represents the number of lexically attested lemmas in a particular composition, and this gives us a (numerical) measure for comparing between compositions.
 Not surprisingly, a longer composition, such as the Ninurta narrative [Lugale](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.1.6.2&display=Crit&charenc=gcirc#) (726 lines) has more such matches than shorter ones.
 In fact, the very short ones (some consist of only a few words) are not very useful for the comparison - we will restrict the analysis to texts that are at least 200 words (lemmas/expressions) long.
 We will use a normalized measure `norm`, that is defined as the number of matches divided by the number of unique lemmas in the composition.
 In addition to number of matches, text length,  lexical richness (the number of  unique lemmas) and `norm` we will compute the type-token-ration (TTR), which is defined as the number of unique lemmas (types) divided by the length of the text (number of tokens).
-TTR is considered a rather poor measurement for lexical diversity because it has a strong negative correlation with text length, but for compositions of approximately even length it may give some idea of the creativity vs. repetitiveness of the text.
+TTR has a strong negative correlation with text length, but for compositions of approximately even length it may give some idea of the creativity vs. repetitiveness of the text.
 Finally we include a measure called MTLD or *Measure of Textual Lexical Diversity* which, in short, represents the mean number of words (tokens) that are needed to bring the Type Token Ration of a text down from 1 to a threshold value (usually set to 0.720).[^4] The way MTLD works is as follows.
 A text is read sequentially, starting at word 1.
 At each step the next word is added and the TTR value of the sequence is computed.
 When the TTR gets below the threshold value a new sequence is started.
 This way a text is cut into sections (called factors), each with approximately the same TTR.
 The mean number of words per factor is a measure of lexical diversity that is not dependent on text length.

-> It should be noted that the threshold value of 0.720 has been established empirically by analyzing texts in English, with the observation that TTR drops dramatically with the first few words (or as soon as a repeated word is encountered), but then levels out to a plateau where adding more words has little impact.
+> It should be noted that the threshold value of 0.720 has been established empirically by analyzing texts in English, with the observation that TTR drops dramatically with the first few words (or as soon as a repeated word is encountered), but then levels out to a plateau where additional words have little impact.
 There is reason to assume that (literary) Sumerian may well need a different threshold value because a) literary Sumerian has very few function words (a major source of repetition in English) and b) literary Sumerian tends to repeat phrases or entire paragraphs.
 We will see that MTLD yields rather extreme results for literary Sumerian - more research is needed to establish the validity of this measure and/or the necessity of a different threshold value.

 The table below gives the first ten compositions, sorted by `norm` (descending).
 Of the 97 unique lemmas that are attested in [Inana E](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.4.07.5&display=Crit&charenc=gcirc#) no less than 95 are also attested in the Old Babylonian lexical corpus - a `norm` score of 0.979.